zyb2ww/drm-tip/drm-intel.rst

   coordinate with maintainers to avoid unnecessary pain with conflicts.
 Usually some explicit merges are needed to avoid git getting lost.

+* As a general rule, do not modify the patches while applying, apart from the commit message.
+If the patch conflicts, or needs to be changed due to review, have the author rebase, update and resend.
+Any change at this stage is a potential issue bypassing CI.

+  At most, minor comment and whitespace tweaks are acceptable.

+* Please notify maintainers (IRC is fine) of new merge conflicts during drm-tip rebuild, so that they can do backmerges as needed.

 On Confidence, Complexity, and Transparency
 -------------------------------------------